 - Suitability – Implants are not suitable for everyone.
-They are not recommended in people with severe gum disease, patients who have have radiography to the jaw or are taking certain medications such as bisphosphonates, patients who suffer from immunosuppression.
+They are not recommended in people with severe gum disease or patients who have had radiography to the jaw.
+Those taking certain medications such as bisphosphonates and patients who suffer from immunosuppression are not recommended.
 Smoking will also affect whether a dentist will treat you or not.

 Alternatives to dental implants

 There are in a large proportion of cases alternatives to dental implants, each of which have their own pros and cons.

 In many cases, a dentist will often recommend or suggest these prior to implants.
 This is to make sure you have considered the other options because the cost of the alternatives are cheaper than implants and some will be available on the NHS.